American Standard toilets are super easy to install.

 Now it’s time to install the tank…again, this is easier than you think!!

-How to Install the Toilet Tank (My 12 Year Old Could Do This)
+How to Install a Toilet Tank

-Seriously, my 12 year old daughter could easily install the VorMax tank.
+Anyone can easily install the VorMax tank.

 And the nice thing is you only need one tool…which comes with the toilet.